-The 97km ride provides a spectacular (but rewarding) challenge as you cross the Otway Ranges to the coast and back on smooth rolling dirt roads.
+The 97km ride provides a spectacular (but rewarding) challenge as you cross the Otway Ranges to the coast and back on smooth rolling dirt roads where the only things you need to negotiate are tree ferns!

 97km GOGG Course Notes: